Collect Tab

 |

-- Beam attenuation.
+- Beam attenuation or transmission.
 Use to avoid overloaded spots when

 collecting low or medium resolution data from strongly